pixincreate/PrivacyGuides-India/README.md

 <mark>You do NOT need to link your Aadhaar everywhere</mark>.
 Aadhaar is optional, not mandatory, said by supreme court of India in 2019. `Virtual ID` is a joke and cannot be used anywhere other than locking your Aadhaar and its Biometrics.
 In most of the place, you're asked to provide your Aadhaar only for proof.
 That proof is usually **address proof**.
 For that, <mark>you can give your Driving License, Passport, Voter ID, etc instead</mark>. since they cannot be used to obtain your biometrics and other details like your Phone number or your bank details.

 > Like when you go to buy an electric vehicle in India, they ask for your Aadhaar for `FAME II` subsidy.
 For context, FAME II is a scheme by Government of India to promote electric vehicles.
-You can give your **Driving License** instead of Aadhaar as proof.
+You can give your <mark>**Driving License** instead of Aadhaar as proof</mark>.
 They'll **accept** it as it is a valid proof of address.

 Yes, you do NOT need to link your Bank account with Aadhaar at the time of opeing a bank account.
 You can simply sayno and walk away.
 If you already have a bank account linked with Aadhaar, you can unlink it by visiting your bank branch.